Adele's info:

 Lead trained

 Adele is not yet lead trained.
-She is still very unsure about being handles and so lead training will come once she has built a bond with her new family.
+She is still very unsure about being handled and so lead training will come once she has built a bond with her new family

 Training required